psychcomposite/psychcomposite.github.io/framework/primitives/harmonizing.md

 ### Characteristics

-attentive to social cues, feels connected, good self-esteem, more sensitive parenting methods, empathic towards 'in group', more flexible personal values/convictions, personal feelings are secondary or irrelevant, values are copied from group and/or society, unsure about own values without group influence, may be more likely to experience alexithymia
+attentive to social cues, feels connected, lower cortisol responses to stress when they have social support, more sensitive parenting methods, empathic towards 'in group'

 ## Assessment